You Proof: Chart performance

 "You Proof" debuted at number one on the Billboard Hot Country Songs chart for May 23, 2022, replacing Wallen's own "Wasted on You".
 It is Wallen's fifth single to debut at the top of that chart.
 It also peaked at number five on the Billboard Hot 100 becoming his highest charting song on the chart at the time, surpassing "7 Summers", which peaked at number six.
 It spent five consecutive weeks at number one on Country Airplay starting with the chart dated October 15, 2022, before falling to number two and being dethroned at the top by Tyler Hubbard's "5 Foot 9" on November 19.
 The following week, it remained at number two, having been leapfrogged by Thomas Rhett and Riley Green's "Half of Me".
 On the chart dated December 3, "You Proof" returned to number one for a sixth week before being dethroned again the following week by Bailey Zimmerman's "Fall in Love".
 On the chart dated December 17, it again returned to the top for four additional weeks.
 The song ultimately spent a total of ten non-consecutive weeks at number one.
 With its time at number one on Country Airplay spanning three separate runs, the song became the first in that chart's history to rebound to the top after multiple songs reached number one in between.
 In addition, the song's ten-week run atop the Country Airplay chart set a new record for the longest-running number one single in that chart's history, surpassing Lonestar's "Amazed" (1999) and Alan Jackson and Jimmy Buffett's "It's Five O'Clock Somewhere" (2003), which each spent eight weeks at the top.
 This record would later be tied in February 2024 by Nate Smith's "World on Fire".
+On August 3, 2026, it was certified Diamond by RIAA.